JonathanConstant/FriendlyArm/Cross-compiling-Qt-5.7/Readme.md

 Download the device config file linux-nanopi-m3-g++ and copy it in your Qt directory Qt5.7/5.7/Src/qtbase/mkspecs/devices

-To use OpenGL we need to do some modifications in Qt srouces :
+To use OpenGL we need to do some modifications in Qt srouces because the struct fbdev_window is already defined in the board :
 > nano Qt-5.7.0/5.7/Src/qtbase/src/plugins/platforms/eglfs/deviceintegration/eglfs_mali/qeglfsmaliintegration.cpp

 Change every "fbdev_window" in "fbdev_window2"